 Cal Advocates and Sierra Club recommend numerous remedies, including refunds of ratepayer expenditures and shareholder incentives, significant penalties based on a finding that SoCalGas violated a Commission decision, and further limitations on SoCalGas's use of ratepayer funds for codes and standards advocacy.
 This decision determines that SoCalGas is not entitled to shareholder incentives for activities that did not align with Commission intent, and that SoCalGas should refund all expenditures associated with those activities.
-As described below in Section 6, this decision does not find it appropriate to impose a financial penalty.
-However, SoCalGas committed appreciable harm to the regulatory process; thus, the additional remedies recommended by Cal Advocates and Sierra Club merit consideration.
+SoCalGas also committed appreciable harm to the regulatory process and violated clear legal principles; thus, the additional remedies recommended by Cal Advocates and Sierra Club merit consideration.

 The remedies ordered in this decision address the activities undertaken by SoCalGas's Regional Public Affairs (RPA) group, related to activities that did not support local governments' adoption of reach codes.
 SoCalGas argues that, because these activities were funded through its general rate case (GRC) rather than the DSMBA, the Commission should defer consideration of the reach code activities to "a more appropriate proceeding," either their next GRC application or a "statewide rulemaking, as requested in SoCalGas's July letter to President Batjer so that all utilities and parties can have clarity around the rules for funding such activities."
 The thrust of SoCalGas's argument is that, because these activities were undertaken outside of SoCalGas's Reach subprogram, and indeed outside of its energy efficiency portfolio, it is inappropriate to consider these activities in this OSC.
 However, the scoping memo clearly identifies the issue of whether SoCalGas ever used ratepayer funds to advocate against local governments' adoption of reach codes, and appropriate remedies for such conduct, as within scope of this OSC.
-Thus it is appropriate to address remedies for SoCalGas's reach code activities in this decision.
+Thus, it is appropriate to address remedies for SoCalGas's reach code activities in this decision.